-Kinder Morgan Energy Partners LP (KMP), the second-biggest U.S. pipeline partnership, is increasing the planned expansion of its Trans Mountain pipeline in response to customer demand to move oil across Canada.
+Kinder Morgan Energy Partners LP (KMP:US), the second-biggest U.S. pipeline partnership, is increasing the planned expansion of its Trans Mountain pipeline in response to customer demand to move oil across Canada.

 Kinder Morgan will spend $5 billion to bring the pipeline’s capacity to 850,000 barrels a day by 2017, according to a statement today.
 That’s $2.2 billion more than the company said it was planning to spend on a smaller expansion in January.